Scaruu/delete-messages-and-replies-slack.js/README.md

 - Then scroll up and click on "Install to workspace" to retrieve your "User OAuth Token".

-5 :computer: Add your IDs to the script:
+## :five: :computer: Add your IDs to the script:

 - Replace placeholders with your own information.